 Cerdic in the Anglo-Saxon Chronicles

-A further difficulty is in understanding exactly which year is being referenced, since the practice of dating the beginning of the year to January 1st had not yet been implemented.
+A further difficulty is in understanding exactly which year is being referenced since the practice of dating the beginning of the year to January 1st had not yet been implemented.
 Some scribes seem to recognize the start of the new year as Christmas, while others date it to Easter.
 An entry, then, for 519 CE, might actually have taken place in 520 or 518 CE.
 In the case of Cerdic, these problems have forced historians to agree on which dates are most likely correct and work from there.
 Although a narrative of Cerdic's life and reign can be constructed by this method, it does not mean that the generally accepted dates are the correct ones.

-Historian John Morris, in his controversial 1973 CE work The Age of Arthur, makes many claims that have been criticized by historians but is quite often accurate when describing the sources one must rely on.
+Historian John Morris, in his controversial 1973 CE work The Age of Arthur, makes many claims that have been criticized by historians but are quite often accurate when describing the sources one must rely on.
 Regarding The Anglo-Saxon Chronicles, he writes:

 The early West Saxon entries in the Saxon Chronicle are exceptionally confused, duplicated under different dates and, at first sight, contradictory.
 The confusion has a special cause.
 The easier ambiguities of the Kent and Sussex annals are the consequences of fading memory and of tradition ill-understood; but the Wessex entries are the deliberate contrivance of ninth-century scholars, devised to serve the political needs of their own day.
 Their story is that the kingdom of Wessex owed its origin to Cerdic, who was in command of a number of separate Saxon forces under named leaders, at a date that was originally set at about 480.
 Cerdic is the only founder of an English kingdom who has an unequivocably British name.
-His pedigrees alone are patent inventions, for his 'ancestors' are lifted from the straightforward traditions of other English dynasties, and later Wessex kings are represented as his descendants by improbable and contradictory links that credit some of them with two or three different fathers (103-104).
+His pedigrees alone are patent inventions, for his 'ancestors' are lifted from the straightforward traditions of other English dynasties, and later Wessex kings are represented as his descendants by improbable and contradictory links that credit some of them with two or three different fathers.
+(103-104)

 The standard version of Cerdic's story that Morris refers to relates how Cerdic arrived in Hampshire in 495 CE with his son, Cynric, in five ships and instantly defeated the Welsh (or, alternately, the Britons).
-After this victory, he established a home base in Wessex from which he campaigned further to establish the Kingdom of the West Saxons by 519 CE, when he was crowned king.
+After this victory, he established a home base in Wessex from which he campaigned further to establish the Kingdom of the West Saxons by 519 CE when he was crowned king.
 This version of his life is based on the entries in The Anglo-Saxon Chronicles, which read:

 - 495: This year came two leaders into Britain, Cerdic and Cynric his son, with five ships, at a place that is called Cerdic's-ore.
 And they fought with the Welsh the same day.